mckayl1/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+11/16/2018
 ### Project Title
-Replace the Project Title
+Liam Mckay's bikeshare project

 ### Description
-Describe what your project is about and what it does
+Thisproject takes bikeshare data and analyses it

-### Files used
+### ##Files used
-Include the files used
+Inclbikeshare.py

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.